1966 San Diego Chargers season: Summary

-San Diego, the winners of five division titles in the previous six seasons, were considered among the favorites to represent the AFL at Super Bowl I. They opened by winning a rematch of the previous year's title game with the Buffalo Bills and reached a record of 4–0 while outscoring their opponents by a combined 124–37.
+San Diego, the winners of five division titles in the previous six seasons, were considered a contender to represent the AFL at Super Bowl I—a preseason poll of 27 UPI football journalists slightly favored the Kansas City Chiefs to win the West division, with twelve first-place votes to the Chargers' nine.
+San Diego opened by winning a rematch of the previous year's title game with the Buffalo Bills and reached a record of 4–0 while outscoring their opponents by a combined 124–37.
 After losing their fifth game by a single point, San Diego were unable to recapture their early-season form, going only 3–6–1 from that game onwards and finishing third in their division.
-Gillman stated that a reason for the Chargers' struggles was the outgoing owner's reluctance to spend money signing their draftees away from NFL teams.
+Gillman stated that a reason for the Chargers' struggles was Hilton's reluctance to spend money signing their draftees away from NFL teams.

 The Chargers' offense had ranked first in both points scored and yards per game the previous year, but slipped to third and fifth in the nine-team AFL in 1966.
 They did commit the fewest turnovers in the league with 22, nine better than any other team.
 Hadl again featured as quarterback in every game; his backup Tensi started twice, but was soon benched for Hadl both times.
 Hadl was second-best among starters for passing yards, touchdowns and interceptions.
 Alworth was again the outstanding receiver, winning the receiving triple crown by leading the AFL in receptions (73), receiving yards (1,383) and receiving touchdowns (13).
-He was supported by the rookie Garrison (642 yards, 4 touchdowns), and six year veteran tight end Jacque MacKinnon, who saw increased usage with Kocourek having been traded, scoring six times.
-Running back Paul Lowe has won the league rushing title the previous year, but was used far more sporadically and ranked only seventh with 643 yards.
+He was supported by the rookie Garrison (642 yards, 4 touchdowns), and six-year veteran tight end MacKinnon who saw increased usage with Kocourek having been traded, scoring six times.
+Running back Paul Lowe had won the league rushing title the previous year, but was used far more sporadically and ranked only seventh with 643 yards.
 As a team, the Chargers' average yards per carry of 4.3 was the second-best in the league, but they had the fewest attempts with barely 25 per game.